bruvellu/terebratalia-wnts/wnt.md

 ## Frizzled domains occupy broad but distinct body regions

-We carried out *in situ* hybridizations for all Frizzled genes of *T. transversa* to reveal their domains of expression during axial elongation (@fig:fzdantag).
+We carried out *in situ* hybridization for all Frizzled genes of *T. transversa* to reveal their domains of expression during axial elongation (@fig:fzdantag).

 *fz1/2/7* transcripts are almost ubiquitous in the tissues of gastrulating embryos (@fig:fzdantag).
 We observe an anteroposterior gradient with stronger signal at the apical region, in the anterior mesoderm, and in a pair of lateral ectodermal domains in the middle of the body (@fig:fzdantag and @fig:s-receptors).